sim590/lain-wiki/fs.md

 fs_notification_preset = { fg = beautiful.fg_normal }
 ```

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
-By setting `followmouse` to `true` it will be shown on the same screen containing the widget.
+In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
+By setting `followtag` to `true` it will be shown on the currently focused tag screen.

-### output table
+### Output table

 Variable | Meaning | Type
 --- | --- | ---